zkpstandard/docs/pages/reference/reference.md

 # Community Reference
 {: .no_toc }

-The ZKProof Community Reference document
+The lates version of the [ZKProof Community Reference](/pages/reference/reference.pdf) document

 ## Table of contents